sanjelarun/csi3335-project/README.md

 ### Create New Database from Dump

 To create a new database with all the data needed to run the app, run the following commands in your terminal:
-1. Open your mysql interface from the project root folder: `mysql -u user -p`
+1. Open your MariahDB interface from the project root folder: `mysql -u user -p`
 2. Create the database: `create database immaculatePartyTime;`
 3. Seed the databse with the dump: `\. immaculatePartyTime.sql`